Skip to main content

 1 mentions Positive Neutral Negative

-The humor is characterized by playful, unexpected challenges, such as a boss who summons adds with instant-death attacks, creating a prank-like, amusing experience for players.
+The humor in the game is highlighted by playful and unexpected elements, such as a boss that summons adds with instant death attacks, creating a prank-like, amusing experience for players.

 Skip Game Offers